Physiotherapist assessing a patient with medial epicondylitis (golfer's elbow) 肱骨内上髁炎(高尔夫球肘)

 • Stiffness or a dull ache extending into the forearm

-Physiotherapy plays a central role in both relieving symptoms and addressing the root cause of Golfer’s Elbow.
-Based on the stage and severity of the condition, our team of physiotherapists will design an individualised treatment plan which may include:
+Physiotherapy can relieve symptoms and address the cause of golfer’s elbow.
+Based on the condition’s stage and severity, a physiotherapist can design an individualised treatment plan that may include:

 • Activity modification to reduce strain on the elbow